johansan/obsidian-featured-image/README.md

 1. **Show Notifications** - Shows notifications when featured images are set, updated, or removed.

+2. **Frontmatter Property** - The name of the frontmatter property for the featured image path.

-2. **Thumbnails Folder** - Folder where external images, YouTube thumbnails, and resized images are stored.
+3. **Thumbnails Folder** - Folder where external images, YouTube thumbnails, and resized images are stored.
 Subfolders are created automatically.

-3. **Excluded Folders** - Comma-separated list of folders to exclude from processing (e.g., `templates, archive`).
+4. **Excluded Folders** - Comma-separated list of folders to exclude from processing (e.g., `templates, archive`).

-4. **Frontmatter Property** - The name of the frontmatter property for the featured image path.

 ### Resized Thumbnail

-5. **Create Resized Thumbnail** - Creates optimized thumbnail versions of featured images for faster loading.
+5. **Resize Feature Image** - Creates optimized thumbnail versions of featured images for faster loading.

-6. **Resized Thumbnail Frontmatter Property** - The frontmatter property for the resized thumbnail path.
+6. **Resized Thumbnail Property Name** - The frontmatter property for the resized thumbnail path.

 7. **Max Resized Width/Height** - Maximum dimensions in pixels for resized thumbnails (0 = no restriction).